ppy/osu-wiki/wiki/Tournaments/UKCC/X/en.md

 ### Pocket Picks

-- When signing up to the tournament, each player will **submit three maps** to be listed as “Pocket Picks” for use during Swiss.
+- When signing up to the tournament, each player will **submit three maps** to be listed as "Pocket Picks" for use during Swiss.
 - Pocket Picks can be **any map, with any mods**.
 The mods chosen are forced.
 - While there is room to push boundaries, the **rule of common sense** applies when submitting Pocket Picks—the maps will be reviewed case by case, and if a map is too far out of the playable range it will be rejected and a new Pocket Pick will have to be submitted.
 - Only up to one Pocket Pick can be played per match, and only as a player's **3rd or 4th pick during the match**.